pramodboda/javascript_notes/readme.md

 - Unicode is a superset of ASCII and Latin-1 and supports virtually every written language currently used on the planet.

 ### Case sensitivity
 - JavaScript is a case-sensitive language.
-This means that language keywords, variables, funations names, and other identifies must always be typed with consistent capitalization of letters.
+This means that language `keywords`, `variables`, `function` names, and other `identifies` must always be typed with consistent capitalization of letters.
 ```javascript
  var name = "Pramod Boda"; //initiated variable 'name'
  Name; // will not be same as 'name'